Iceland in April: Things to Do, Weather, and Northern Lights

 Photo from Katla Ice Cave & Glacier Hike

-Adventure seekers can take a snowmobile ride, where they race across the glacier to take in views of the snowy white landscapes that stretch on for miles and miles.
+Adventure seekers can take a snowmobile ride, where they race across glaciers to take in the views of the snowy white landscapes that stretch on for miles and miles.

 An incredible and intricate tunnel has been carved into the Langjokull glacier, where visitors can enter and learn everything about glaciers while walking along carved-out halls of ice, making the experience quite surreal and otherwordly.